 Audrey is Chair for the New York Women’s Interest Network (WIN) and is an honors graduate of Trinity College in Dublin, Ireland, where she received her master’s in Marketing Management.

-Ann Buller, Centennial College’s President and CEO, is widely recognized for her groundbreaking work in global citizenship education.
-A visionary leader who has embedded the principles of equity and social justice into Centennial’s programs and operations, she has spearheaded award-winning mentoring and outreach programs to help underrepresented individuals succeed in post-secondary education.
-President Buller has earned several prestigious awards recognizing her excellence as a leader and mentor, most recently the 2016 World Federation of Colleges and Polytechnics Leadership Award, the Top 100 Most Powerful Women Award (2016, 2010) and the 2015 CBIE President’s Award for Distinguished Leadership for International Education.
-President Buller is a graduate of Humber College, York University and Central Michigan University.
+Ann Buller is widely recognized for her groundbreaking work in global citizenship education.
+A visionary leader who recently retired from her position as president and CEO of Centennial College, Ann has spearheaded many award-winning mentoring and outreach programs to help underrepresented individuals succeed in post-secondary education.
+She has earned several prestigious awards recognizing her excellence as a leader and mentor, most recently the 2016 World Federation of Colleges and Polytechnics Leadership Award, the Top 100 Most Powerful Women Award (2016, 2010) and the 2015 CBIE President’s Award for Distinguished Leadership for International Education.
+Ann is a graduate of Humber College, York University and Central Michigan University.

 Sidney R. Hargro